 Larry received an A.B. in Engineering and Applied Sciences from Harvard University.
-He is a member of the Board of Directors of NYC FIRST, an organization that inspires and engages students in the study of science and technology.
-He is also a member of the Board of Directors of Bridges to Prosperity, an organization that provides isolated communities in Africa, Central and South America, and Asia with access to essential health care, education, and economic opportunities by building footbridges over impassable rivers.
+He is the Treasurer of the Board of Directors of NYC FIRST, an organization that inspires and engages students in the study of science and technology.
+He is the Chair of the Board of Directors of Bridges to Prosperity, an organization that provides isolated communities with access to essential healthcare, education, and economic opportunities by building footbridges over impassable rivers.